kloimhardt/bb-web/README.md

 ## Footnotes

 <a name="myfootnote1">1</a>: Opening a command prompt on Mac is via Applications->Utilities->Terminal, on Windows via Start->Run->cmd.
 Make `bb-web` the current directory using the `cd` command before typing the `bb server.clj` command.

+<a name="myfootnote2">2</a>: I have no affiliations with Luminus.
+But I think the book-format AND -market is still the best way to advance new technology.